Swayam4717/communication_support/README.md

 → Child receives image card
 ```

 The Send button is disabled while image upload or visual generation is in progress to prevent incomplete sessions from being sent.
+If sending or clearing a session fails, Parent Mode shows a clear retry message instead of failing silently.

 ### History Tab